PySpice-org/PySpice/README.rst

   circuit with the help of KiCad and then generate the netlist without using the netlist export feature of KiCad.
 And thus leverage the writing of fastidious cicruit.
+* The most common PySpice parts can be imported from :code:`from PySpice import ...`

 V1.5.0 (production release) 2021-05-xx
 --------------------------------------